Flame detector: Video

 Closed-circuit television or a web camera can be used for visual detection of (wavelengths between 0.4 and 0.7 μm).
 Smoke or fog can limit the effective range of these, since they operate solely in the visible spectrum.

 Other types

 Ionization current flame detection

 The intense ionization within the body of a flame can be measured by means by the phenomena of flame rectification whereby an AC current flows more easily in one direction when a voltage is applied.
 This current can be used to verify flame presence and quality.

 Such detectors can be used in large industrial process gas heaters and are connected to the flame control system.
 They usually act as both flame quality monitors and for flame failure detection.
-They are also common in a variety of household gas furnaces and boilers.
+They are also common in a variety of household gas furnaces and boilers, where they are called flame rods.

 Problems with boilers failing to stay lit can often be due to dirty flame sensors or to a poor burner surface with which to complete the electrical circuit.
 A poor flame or one that is lifting off the burner may also interrupt the continuity.